kevinolega/callcentertrainingtips/6web/6web-w4.md

 3. Describe your home.
 4. Describe your dream home.

-Minimum of 10 sentences needed in each sectin.
+Minimum of 10 sentences needed in each section.

 ## LESSON 2